jared0801/GameOfLife/README.md

 Code written by Jared Jacobson

 TODO:
-- Only bring clicked cells back to life
 - Allow user to create an initial state before starting the simulation
+- Allow user to spawn premade patterns